 I am Antonia Nicholls and my two boys, James and Benji, attend Shire Oak.
-I have been a Governor since 2017 and am Vice Chair of the Board of Governors at Shire Oak.
+I have been a Governor since 2017 and am now Chair of the Board of Governors at Shire Oak.
 My background is in Human Resources and I currently run my own Consultancy, which is perfect to flex my time between working and family life.
-My business works with local SME businesses and charities supporting all their HR needs from recruitment, contracts, management, employment law, training and restructures, and I love the variety this gives me!

 Hi, I am Sally Dyster.
 I have been a school Governor since my youngest was in Year 1 at St Michael’s and he is now doing his GCSEs.
 It has been so interesting and rewarding seeing Shire Oak grow from the initial idea of it happening to the current wonderful school that it is – it certainly has come a very long way.
 As well as being on the full Governing Body, I also sit on the Resources committee and previously chaired it.